ircv3/ircv3-specifications/core/message-tags-3.3.md

 receiving messages with more than one occurrence of a tag key SHOULD discard all but the final occurrence.

-### The `TAGMSG` tag-only event
+### The `TAGMSG` tag-only message

+       Command: TAGMSG
+    Parameters: <msgtarget>

-A new event `TAGMSG` is defined for sending messages with tags but no text content.
+A new message command `TAGMSG` is defined for sending messages with tags but no text content.
-This event MUST be delivered to targets in the same way as `PRIVMSG` and `NOTICE` events.
+This message MUST be delivered to targets in the same way as `PRIVMSG` and `NOTICE` messages.
 This means for example, honouring channel membership, modes, [`echo-message`](../extensions/echo-message-3.2.html), [`STATUSMSG`](https://tools.ietf.org/html/draft-hardy-irc-isupport-00#section-4.18) prefixes, etc.

-Servers MAY apply moderation to this event using existing or newly specified modes or configuration.
+Servers MAY apply moderation to this command using existing or newly specified modes or configuration.

-This event MUST NOT be delivered to clients that haven't negotiated the message tags capability.
+Servers MUST NOT deliver `TAGMSG` to clients that haven't negotiated the message tags capability.

-If this event is sent without any tags, servers SHOULD reject it.
-In this case, they MUST use the standard `ERR_NEEDMOREPARAMS` (`461`) error numeric.
+Servers SHOULD reject any `TAGMSG` command sent without tags.
+In this case, they MUST use the `ERR_NEEDMOREPARAMS` (`461`) error numeric.

 See [`PRIVMSG` in RFC1459](https://tools.ietf.org/html/rfc1459#section-4.4.1) for more details on replies and examples.

-Clients that receive the `TAGMSG` event MUST NOT display them in the message history except according to the specifications of the attached tags.
+Clients that receive a `TAGMSG` command MUST NOT display them in the message history by default.
+Display guidelines are defined in the specifications of tags attached to the command.

-The pseudo-BNF for this event is as follows:

-    <message> ::= '@' <tags> <SPACE> [':' <prefix> <SPACE> ] 'TAGMSG' <SPACE> <target> <crlf>

 ### Size limit